+Nowadays, the main challenges are the supply of raw materials and components, access to qualified human capital, the regulation becoming more and more severe, the long duration of the administrative procedures, as well as high interest rates and inflation which are real obstacles to the launch of certain projects.
 In addition to the constant price war (too many interfaces and cumbersome processes make building projects expensive), sustainability is both a challenge and an opportunity for the future.
-There is an increasing expectation towards sustainable construction.
+There is an increasing expectation towards sustainable construction and circular economy.
 In order to reach these expectations, it should be taken advantage of the transformation of digitization in the construction industry - which also entails a challenge, however.
 Tackling sustainability and digitalization in an innovative way may be interesting for companies as both these trends will have a long lasting economic impact.
+Besides this, government subsidies for sustainable projects and new trends in lifestyles and work preferences (collective, sharing, etc.) offer a wide range of new opportunities.